amueller69/Law-School-Notes/Spring-2019/ConLaw/02-Federalism.md

   * Difficult to regard tax as rational revenue measure, despite deference due to Congress (pretext)
   * It is dangerous to jeopardize public trust in the tax system by using it as an instrument to achieve unauthorized ends
   * However, it is more dangerous to impair those tax powers that are legitimate though an excessively strict judicial standard
-  * The former can be corrected democratically ("the evil that can come from this statute will probably soon manifest itself to Congress"), but the latter is much more difficult this evil might not be transient").
+  * The former can be corrected democratically ("the evil that can come from this statute will probably soon manifest itself to Congress"), but the latter is much more difficult ("this evil might not be transient").
 Thus, the majority is the lesser of two evils
 * Dissent (Frankfurter) - Courts can step in when legislation appears truly regulatory rather than revenue-seeking.
 Ulterior purpose cannot be stated in ways negating revenue words expressed on their face

 ### NFIB v.
 Sebelius (2012) - Individual Mandate Tax Portion